 - Rules based: Ideal processes can be described by specific rules.
 RPA bots need to be programmed and if the rules of the process can not be programmed, then that process is not a great candidate for RPA.
 AI can be trained with complex rules and even uncover rules that are not apparent to human operators.
 However, automation of such processes requires careful observation of RPA results since there may be cases where AI incorrectly identifies rules.

-- Not on the roadmap for new systems: Replacing legacy systems can automate processes even more effectively than RPA which in a significant number of cases need to rely on screen scraping and may introduce errors.
-Additionally, installing two automation methods for a process also does not make sense.
+- Not on the roadmap for new systems: Replacing legacy systems can automate processes even more effectively than RPA.
+RPA bots need to rely on screen scraping and may introduce errors.
+Additionally, installing two automation methods for a process does not make sense.

 Finally, even if a process is not a good candidate for automation as a whole, it could possibly be broken into automatable sub-processes that yield large benefits when automated.

-Instead of our 2 step process for identifying the right process, you can also use WorkFusion’s checklist for scoring candidate processes for automation:
+Instead of our 2 step process for identifying the right process, you can also use WorkFusion’s approach.
+Their approach involves a few more steps than ours.
+Both approaches aim to identify and prioritize processes for automation.

 Convince the organization